 Potential Impact: Low-Medium

-Multi-Version Concurrency Control is one of the foundational principles making PostgreSQL such a popular DBMS solution.
-However, one of the unfortunate downsides is that for every updated or deleted record a dead-tuple is created which must eventually be purged.
-An improperly tuned autovacuum process, which is the mechanism dealing with dead-tuples, reduces performance i.e. the busier the server the more significant the effect.
+Multi-Version Concurrency Control is one of the foundational principles that makes PostgreSQL a popular DBMS solution.
+However, one downside is that every updated or deleted record creates a dead tuple that must eventually be purged.
+An improperly tuned autovacuum process, which is the mechanism that handles dead tuples, reduces performance.
+The busier the server, the more significant the effect.

-One manages the autovacuum daemon, using these three (3) parameters:
+You manage the autovacuum daemon using these three parameters:

 Complexity: High